Nathan Barley: Potential second series

 Though the show only aired for one series, in a 2017 interview, Julian Barratt says "We did do some work towards a second series back in the day.
 I think Nathan Barley was going to have a twin brother or something."
 Charlie Brooker commented in 2016 that the planned storyline for the second series "moved away from the style magazine", focusing on Barley's "financial support being cut off [...]
 He was left adrift in a world where things were crumbling, and he was less certain of things".
 However, those involved with the show were busy with other projects; Barratt opines that if the show were to return, "they would need to approach it differently" as "everything from it kind of came true".

 Reception

 According to Digital Spy, Nathan Barley was "a flop when it originally aired, but a cult hit on DVD".
 It pulled in 700,000 viewers and a 3% share.

 Reviews were generally favourable, though some criticised the show's jabs at the dot.com boom as lacking relevance, and believed that the portrayal and parody of the East London hipster was dated.
 However, the series is lauded today for predicting a future of memes, vloggers and hipsters, and the global influence of social media.
 Radio Times wrote "There are moments of Morris madness and it's a welcome comic oddity, though possibly one with limited appeal outside London's media maelstrom."
 The Telegraph described the title character as "so laughable he makes you want to cry".

+In 2019, The Guardian ranked Nathan Barley at number 47 in their list of "The 100 best TV shows of the 21st century".